Kamzy Gunaratnam: Politics

-During an interview with Guardian journalist Lauren Razavi two months after she was elected, Gunaratnam described her political approach: "The only way we can move society forward is by disagreeing, discussing and coming up with new solutions to the problem we’re facing.
+During an interview with Guardian journalist Lauren Razavi two months after she was elected, Gunaratnam described her political approach: "The only way we can move society forward is by disagreeing, discussing and coming up with new solutions to the problem we're facing.
 We need as many people as possible to be involved to realise the best solutions for our city and our country.
-In 10 or even 100 years, we have to be able to look at ourselves in the mirror and tell our children and grandchildren that we took these decisions and we’re proud to have done what we’ve done."
+In 10 or even 100 years, we have to be able to look at ourselves in the mirror and tell our children and grandchildren that we took these decisions and we're proud to have done what we've done."

-Gunaratnam is known for her work for wide tolerance of different ethnical backgrounds, political opinions and religious faiths.
-Nevertheless, she is also known as an opponent of polarizing online hate speech, which she also herself has been exposed to.
+Gunaratnam is known for her work promoting ethnic, political and religious diversity.
+She is an advocate against online hate speech online hate speech, which she also herself has been exposed to.

-On the 18th of March 2023 she announced that she was resigning from her position in the Oslo Labour party during the party's annual meeting.
-The reason she gave for her decision was a need for renewal within the leadership.
-At the same she expressed dissatisfaction with the leadership being predominantly white, using the racial slur "blendahvit" when describing the leadership.
+On 18 March 2023, she announced that she was resigning from her position in the Oslo Labour Party during the party's annual meeting.
+She cited a need for renewal within the leadership.
+At the same she expressed dissatisfaction with the leadership being predominantly white, using the term "blendahvit", which many regard as a racial slur, when describing the leadership.

 Response to European refugee crisis

 Speaking to Guardian journalist Lauren Razavi in December 2015, Gunaratnam said: "I believe every country should take their responsibility.
-There was a time when Norwegian people flew over the Atlantic to the US because of the situation in Norway.
+There was a time when Norwegian people flew over the Atlantic to the United States because of the situation in Norway.
 Today people see Norway as a great place to be, and we should feel honoured by that."